-WBOs will adhere to the principle that all conflicts and grievances will be handled as requested by the person they are supporting, to the extent possible and subject to this Policy.
+MSOs will adhere to the principle that all conflicts and grievances will be handled as requested by the person they are supporting, to the extent possible and subject to this Policy.

-If you decide to approach a WBO, you can:
+If you decide to approach a MSO, you can:

-- choose which WBO you wish to approach; - talk about any interpersonal situation pertaining to the Greens which is causing you personal concern; - be heard in confidence; - be treated with complete respect; - decide for yourself if you want to take the matter further (subject to exceptions under this Policy); - use your WBO to help you think through how you might take the matter further, including the option of resolving it to your satisfaction privately; - ask your WBO to support you in one or more steps that you might choose to take to move the matter forward; - expect your WBO to clarify what 'support' you want and reach an agreement with you about what they can offer; and - speak with your WBO as many times as necessary
+- choose which MSO you wish to approach; - talk about any interpersonal situation pertaining to the Greens which is causing you personal concern; - be heard in confidence; - be treated with complete respect; - decide for yourself if you want to take the matter further (subject to exceptions under this Policy); - use your MSO to help you think through how you might take the matter further, including the option of resolving it to your satisfaction privately; - ask your MSO to support you in one or more steps that you might choose to take to move the matter forward; - expect your MSO to clarify what 'support' you want and reach an agreement with you about what the MSO can offer.

-What Can Happen After Speaking with a WBO?
+What Can Happen After Speaking with a MSO?

 You might wish to take the matter to mediation where possible.
+The party may provide mediation or counselling services through third party providers.